 3rd and subsequent | S$12,000 |

-3. Care for your parents
+3. Care for your dependants

 Though filial piety is usually the main reason for taking care of your parents or grandparents especially as they get older, the additional perk of a tax relief makes it a whole lot sweeter.
 Depending on whether your parents are handicapped or whether you are living with them, the amount of relief given differs.